-The Portable Solar Surveillance Trailer allows you to mount up to three Sensera cameras along with their solar panels on a highly portable, mobile platform with a retractable 25 foot mast.
+The Portable Solar System Trailer allows you to mount up to three Sensera cameras along with their solar panels on a highly portable, mobile platform with a retractable 25-foot mast.

-This article contains step by step instructions for setting up your Portable Solar Surveillance Trailer.
+This article contains step-by-step instructions for setting up your Portable Trailer.

 Step 1: Select a Location